-RETFIE Return from Interrupt Return from Interrupt Syntax RETFIE {s} RETFIE {s} Operands s ∈ [0, 1] s ∈ [0, 1] Operation $(TOS) \rightarrow PC$ If s = 1, context is restored into WREG, STATUS, BSR, FSR0H, FSR0L, FSR1H, FSR1L, FSR2H, FSR2L, PRODH, PRODL, PCLATH and PCLATU registers from the corresponding shadow registers.
-If $s = 0$, there is no change in status of any register.
+RETFIE Return from Interrupt Return from Interrupt

+Syntax RETFIE {s} RETFIE {s}

+Operands s ∈ [0, 1]

+Operation PRODH, PRODL, PCLATH If s = 0, there is no change (TOS) → PC If s = 1, context is restored into WREG, STATUS, BSR, FSR0H, FSR0L, FSR1H, FSR1L, FSR2H, FSR2L, PRODH, PRODL, PCLATH and PCLATU registers from the corresponding shadow registers.
+If s = 0, there is no change in status of any register.
 PCLATU, PCLATH are unchanged.

-Status Affected STAT bits in INTCONx reg STAT bits in INTCONx register Encoding 0000 0000 0001 000s Description Return from interrupt.
+Status Affected STAT bits in INTCONx reg ister

+Encoding 0000 0000 0001 000s

+Description enabled by setting either If 's' = 1, the contents of the FSR0H_SHAD, FSR0L_SHAD, PRODL_SHAD, PCLATH_SHAD, PC Return from interrupt.
 Stack is popped and Top-of-Stack (TOS) is loaded into the PC.
 Interrupts are enabled by setting either the high- or low-priority Global Interrupt Enable bit.
-If 's' = 1, the contents of the shadow registers WREG_SHAD, STATUS_SHAD, BSR_SHAD, FSR0H_SHAD, FSR0H_SHAD, FSR1H_SHAD, FSR1H_SHAD, FSR2H_SHAD, FSR2L_SHAD, PRODH_SHAD, PRODL_SHAD, PCLATH_SHAD and PCLATU_SHAD are loaded into corresponding registers.
+If 's' = 1, the contents of the shadow registers WREG_SHAD, STATUS_SHAD, BSR_SHAD, FSR0H_SHAD, FSR0L_SHAD, FSR1H_SHAD, FSR1L_SHAD, FSR2H_SHAD, PRODH_SHAD, PRODL_SHAD, PCLATH_SHAD and PCLATU_SHAD are loaded into corresponding registers.
 There are two sets of shadow registers, main context and low context.
 The set retrieved on RETFIE instruction execution depends on what the state of operation of the CPU was when RETFIE was executed.
 If 's' = 0, no update of these registers occurs (default).

-The upper and high address latches (PCLATU/H) remain unchanged.
-Words 1 Cycles 2
+Words 1

+Cycles 2